d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 e.g., writing results to a hard disk, sending data via a network, fetching the coordinates to which the mouse is currently pointing.
-Hardware devices are designed and manufactured by hardware companies; the operations hardware can act are specific to that device.
+Hardware devices are designed and manufactured by hardware companies; the operations hardware can perform are specific to that device.
 Even though a lot of hardware standards exist, such as the PCIe, the low-level hardware interfaces vary a lot from device to device.
-It is the driver's role to map these device differences to a set of pre-defined interfaces the kernel wants, which is what this book aims to.
+It is the driver's role to map these device differences to a set of pre-defined interfaces the kernel wants, which is what this book aims to teach.

 **Networking**